 Welcome back for this second blog post about the French slang words from season 2 of the Netflix series Lupin.
 Hopefully, this article will help you with some of the French words you didn’t understand well.
 The series is still good in this second part and it is worth watching.
 A third season is coming and I am curious about what is going to be the scenario after the ending of this second season (no spoilers, don’t worry).
-Let’s start with the vocabulary explained from this season 2 of Lupin, the first French series to enter the top 10 series in the United States.
-For your information, as the first season, there are five episodes.
+Let’s start with the vocabulary explained in this season 2 of Lupin, the first French series to enter the top 10 series in the United States.
+For your information, in the first season, there are five episodes.

 French Slang from Netflix Lupin Season 2 Episode 1

 Il ressemblait à quoi ce type ?

 What did this guy look like?

 “Type” is one of the many ways to say in English “guy” or “dude”.

 C’est le mec du train !
 C’est qui ce mec, putain ?